 Nell Shaw Cohen (b.
 1988) is a New York City-based composer, librettist, and multimedia artist.
 She evokes visual art, natural landscapes, and the lives of mavericks and artists in lyrical works from orchestral tone poems to mobile apps.

-Her residencies have included Brush Creek Foundation for the Arts, The Helene Wurlitzer Foundation of New Mexico, NYU Symphony, and a Page 73 Yale Summer Residency with playwright Mashuq Mushtaq Deen.
-She has presented concerts with the Parrish Art Museum, Harwood Museum, and Peabody Essex Museum, and received commissions from Montage Music Society, NYU Symphony, Boston GuitarFest, and WordSong.
+Her residencies have included Brush Creek Foundation for the Arts, The Helene Wurlitzer Foundation, New York University Symphony, and a Page 73 Yale Summer Residency with playwright Mashuq Mushtaq Deen.
+She has presented concerts with the Parrish Art Museum (Southampton, NY), Harwood Museum (Taos, NM), and Peabody Essex Museum (Salem, MA), and received commissions from Montage Music Society, NYU Symphony, Boston GuitarFest, and WordSong.

 Raised between San Francisco, CA and Sag Harbor, NY, Cohen studied at New York University (Master of Music ’14) and New England Conservatory (Bachelor of Music ’12) with Herschel Garfein, Michael Gandolfi, Julia Wolfe, and Missy Mazzoli, among others.
 Her awards include the Jack Kent Cooke Foundation Graduate Arts Award, Presser Scholar Award, Chadwick Medal, and the Ellen Taaffe Zwilich Prize from the International Alliance for Women in Music .